 Many credits are usually transferable, though those decisions are made by the Registrar's office, unless it's a course that they haven't seen before, in which case they would consult the relevant department or program.
-You need to check with the Registrar or Admissions to see what credits will be transferred.
+For more information, see here and here.

 I’m interested in graduate school--which fields can I go into with a Cognitive Science undergraduate degree?